braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 # Getting started: Platform overview

 > Braze provides a comprehensive user engagement solution for your mobile and web applications.
-The Braze platform has three primary components - the SDK, the dashboard, and the data API.
+The Braze platform has three primary components - the SDK, the dashboard, and the REST API.

 ## SDK